 The Ultra-Deep Power-Down mode allows the device to consume far less power compared to the standby and Deep Power-Down modes by shutting down additional internal circuitry.
-Since almost all active circuitry is shut down in this mode to conserve power, the contents of the Buffer cannot be maintained.
-Therefore, any data stored in the Buffer will be lost once the device enters the Ultra-Deep Power-Down mode.
+Since almost all active circuitry is shutdown in this mode to conserve power, the contents of the SRAM buffers cannot be maintained.
+Therefore, any data stored in the SRAM buffers will be lost once the device enters the Ultra-Deep Power-Down mode.